HalfInner/BasicMatrix/README.md

-#BasicMatrix
+# Basic Matrix

+## Description
 Example matrix class on templates.
 It is not fully completed.
 Only general part works.
-At the moment only mul/sub/add are supported.

-For unit tests I used GTest library.
-It's covered it only in part.
+Very un-efficient.

+## Supported operation
+ * mul - multiply
+ * sub - substract
+ * add - add

+## Testing
+Project is tested with the GTest.
+Many cases are not covered by Unit Test